atlregional/atltransit.org/pages/fares/passes.md

 ## Regional Fare Card

 Breeze Card is the regional transit fare card for Atlanta.
 To pay for your trip, you can either pre-load cash value onto your Breeze Card, or you can pre-load a multi-trip pass product for a specific transit agency (MARTA, Cobb, Gwinnett or XPress).
-Frequent riders should consider purchasing a multi-trip or monthly pass, as it provides added discounts by purchasing in bulk.
+Frequent riders should consider purchasing a multi-trip or monthly pass, as it provides added discounts for purchasing in bulk.
 To receive a free transfer between MARTA and any Breeze partner agency, you must use a Breeze Card.